nazariosoftwarellc/nazariosoftwarellc.github.io/src/posts/mute-chat-help.md

-## Get help with Mute Chat for BoardGameArena
+## Mute Chat for BoardGameArena Suppport

 If you run into an issue not listed here, please [send me an email](mailto:nazariosoftwarellc+mc@gmail.com) describing your problem and I will do my best to help.